-I speak & teach at schools & events, I just love being given the opportunity talk on a range of topics regarding transformation and the magical life cycle of a butterfly, the importance of pollinators and how we can all help nature individually and grow as individuals.
+I speak & teach at schools & events, I just love being given the opportunity to talk on a range of topics regarding transformation and the magical life cycle of a butterfly, the importance of pollinators, and how we can all help nature individually and grow as individuals.

-I had my own metamorphosis in life and know first hand & experienced struggles, I have had to shed layers and released old beliefs, and transformed in my new powerful self spreading light and knowledge to everyone that I speak to at schools with my interactive monarch butterfly talks, speaking at festivals and wellness events and butterfly workshops.
+I had my own metamorphosis in life and know first hand & experienced struggles, I have had to shed layers and release old beliefs, and transformed into my new powerful self spreading light and knowledge to everyone that I speak to at schools with my interactive monarch butterfly talks, speaking at festivals and wellness events and butterfly workshops.

-Monarch butterflies are our spirit messenger from the other side, here to show us how to change, take this lightly, live life in the moment and perhaps showing you too that it’s time to look at life from a new perspective.
+Monarch butterflies are our spirit messenger from the other side, here to show us how to change, take this lightly, live life at the moment, and perhaps showing you that it’s time to look at life from a new perspective.

 People too can grow like a seed, by nurturing the seed within them.
 By loving that seed that burning inside and waiting to grow.
-Learning to leave all those self beliefs and self doubts that hold the seed down, that are no longer true deep in the soil below.
-Which in fact stops us feeling joy and personal growth to take place.
+Learning to leave all those self-beliefs and self-doubts that hold the seed down, that are no longer true deep in the soil below.
+Which in fact stops us from feeling joy and personal growth take place.

-In many cultures around the world butterflies symbolises regeneration, transformation, hope and beauty.
-Whilst watching the life cycle of a monarch butterfly it helps us transform too and teaches us about things on so many levels and creates wonderment and fascination, simple pleasures that nature offers us.
+In many cultures around the world, butterflies symbolize regeneration, transformation, hope, and beauty.
+Whilst watching the life cycle of a monarch butterfly helps us transform too and teaches us about things on so many levels and creates wonderment and fascination, simple pleasures that nature offers us.

-Do what you love, everyone can find the opportunity to change and transform, find your joy and this joy ripples throughout your family and friends, just by being your authentic real self.
+Do what you love, everyone can find the opportunity to change and transform, find your joy, and this joy ripples throughout your family and friends, just by being your authentic real self.
 It can take a few years of letting go of things, to become the person you want to be.
-It’s totally worth all the hard work, shedding everything that know longer serves you and finding that seed/love inside that’s waiting to burst out.
-Its your purpose on this earth, you owe it to yourself to grow, shine.
+It’s totally worth all the hard work, shedding everything that no longer serves you and finding that seed/love inside that’s waiting to burst out.
+Furthermore, it’s your purpose on this earth, you owe it to yourself to grow, shine.
 Stand tall in all your beauty and knowledge so that you can share for others to grow with you.